-• The Cathedral: do you know the Holy Grail of Valencia? the most wanted relic in the world, the chalice that Jesus Christ used in his last supper, that is what various writings narrate … contemplate the Renaissance frescoes, see its cathedral museum and much more … and if you like the emotion and the Good views, you can go up to the Miguelete, the Gothic bell tower of the cathedral, with 207 steps.
+• The Cathedral.- Do you know the Holy Grail of Valencia?
+The most wanted relic in the world, the chalice that Jesus Christ used in his last supper, that is what various writings narrate … contemplate the Renaissance frescoes, see its cathedral museum and much more … and if you like the emotion and good views, you can go up to the Miguelete, which is the gothic bell tower of the cathedral, with 207 steps.

-• The Silk Exchange – la Lonja-, one of the most famous civil Gothic monuments in Europe, declared a World Heritage Site by UNESCO in 1996 ….
+• The Silk Exchange – la Lonja.- One of the most famous civil gothic monuments in Europe.
+It was declared a World Heritage Site by UNESCO in 1996 ….

-• The church of San Nicolás, probably the best example of a gothic structure temple from the s.
-XV with baroque decoration of the s.
-XVII, see its frescoes that narrate the lives of the two patrons of this church.
+• The church of San Nicolás.- Probably the best example of a gothic structure temple from the15th century with baroque decoration of the 17th century, see its frescoes that narrate the lives of the two patrons of this church.
 Did you know why it has been popularly called since its restoration “the Valencian Sistine Chapel”?